 If Social Media Apps Had “Channels” (like Cable TV)

 You’re sitting there at no particular time during the day, or night.
-You go to pick up your phone by habit and touch the Instagram app (Or Facebook.
-Or X, or Twitter, or insert your favorite one, here).
+You go to pick up your phone by habit and touch the Instagram app (Or Facebook, or X, or insert your favorite one here).
 The feed comes on and you see something.
 Something good, or something “whatever.”
 Either way, you scroll.
 And scroll.

 Image created by author, Matthew Desotell, using Midjourney.